FarhanYaseen/FarhanYaseen/README.md

 ## About Me

-I'm a passionate full stack developer with a strong interest in DevOps.
+I'm a passionate full-stack developer with a strong interest in DevOps.
 I'm always eager to learn new technologies and improve my skills.
 Currently, I'm diving deep into Kubernetes to enhance my DevOps expertise.

 ## Skills